The top tourist attractions and places to visit in Marrakech – a travel guide to Morocco’s most beautiful imperial city.

 Deep within the ancient Medina of Marrakech, you will find quite a peculiar museum: The House of Photography.
 The collection comprises around 4,500 historic photographs documenting Marrakech and its inhabitants starting from around 1870.
 Here is the official website for more information.

 To the north of Marrakech, you will find the ancient Palmeraie.
 A gigantic oasis with more than 100,000 date palms.
 The garden of palm trees was created some thousand years ago and is now home to quite a couple of luxury resorts.
-Riding through the palm trees on a camel is quite popular among tourists.
+Camel rides through the palm trees is quite popular among tourists.

 Marrakech has a population of almost a million people and certainly not all live and work within the confines of the old city wall.
 Gueliz is a particularly vibrant quarter, with many shops – from luxury brands to artisanal craftsmen.